How to manage your money effectively

 A simple example is looking at having a savings account versus investing in a yield wallet.
 Someone who isn’t actively monitoring their financial health and looking at ways to grow their wealth might just put extra income into a savings account each month.
 However, savings accounts often return less than 1% per annum (so if you have $100 in a savings account, after one year you will have $101).
 While this might sound good on the surface (it’s money for nothing, after all!), 1% is actually lower than the rate of inflation, which is usually 1-2% in the EU.
 This means you’re losing money in the long run, because your savings will have less purchasing power over time.

-On the other hand, if you invested in a crypto yield wallet, like SwissBorg’s USDC Smart Yield , that earns 20% p.a., you would have $120 at the end of one year.
+On the other hand, if you invested in a crypto yield wallet, like SwissBorg’s Earn wallets , you would let your wealth grow without effort.
 This is a simple example of how taking a bit of time to manage your money effectively can lead to much higher returns.

 At the more serious end of the spectrum, if you aren’t managing your money well you could end up holding debts with high interest rates, be unable to keep up with car, rent or mortgage payments, and be unable to provide for your loved ones.
 This then has mental and physical costs.